Tools

 -b bus, --bus=bus Device bus address: part of BDF for PCIe device, USB Controller / Hub Path for USB device.

--d dev, --dev=dev Device address on a bus: part of BDF for PCIe device, the USB Connection Device address.
+-d dev, --dev=dev Device address on a bus: part of BDF for a PCIe device, or the USB connection device address.

--p port, --port=port Device port on a USB bus: N/A for PCIe device, the USB controller / Hub port address.
+-p port, --port=port Device port on a USB bus: N/A for PCIe device, the USB controller or hub port address.

--n number, --ndev=number [=0 by default] If previos parameters matched for few devices (e.g. only bus was pointed) or nothing was specified then number specifies the device in OS specific order.
+-n number, --ndev=number [=0 by default] If previous parameters matched multiple devices (for example, only the bus was specified) or nothing was specified, then number selects the device in the OS-specific order.

 -S, --sua [user by default] Super user access.